Mounir226/Auth/readme.md

-Layouts.ejs
+// Testing and comitting for testReadme Github test on https://guides.github.com/activities/hello-world/ Layouts.ejs
    1. bootswatch.com used for views/layouts
         Basically you grab the css link of what you want and href it in your layouts.ejs.